RF-104G D-8103 wreckovery

 I remember that we 'investigated' three different craters: one with cockpit parts, one that smelled heavily like kerosene, and one that contained engine parts.
 I concluded the aircraft's fuselage broke in the three parts: front, center and rear.
 I would guess there was another main impact point, but I did not see it.

-An interesting side note was that my geography teacher came to me a couple of weeks later, telling me he had found the ejection seat in a ditch behind his farm.
-Initially he thought he saw a rat trap, but it was a largely submersed ejection seat.
+An funny side story was that my geography teacher came to me a couple of weeks later, telling me he had found the ejection seat in a ditch behind his farm.
+Initially he thought he saw a rat trap, but it was a largely submerged ejection seat.
 It must have sailed over the roof of his house.
 Unfortunately I do not remember where he lived, it was probably quite a distance away from the crash site.

 Front fuselage parts